knative/client-contrib/plugins/source-kafka/README.md

-## kn-source_kafka
+# kn-source-kafka

-`kn-source_kafka` is a plugin of Knative Client, which allows you to management of Kafka event source interactively from the command line.
+`kn-source-kafka` is a plugin of Knative Client, for management of Kafka event source interactively from the command line.

-### Description
+## Description

-`kn-source_kafka` is a plugin of Knative Client.
-You could create, update, describe and delete Kafka event sources in Knative Eventing.
-Go to [Knative Eventing document](https://knative.dev/docs/eventing/samples/kafka/source/) to understand more about Kafka event sources.
+`kn-source-kafka` is a plugin of Knative Client.
+You can create, describe and delete Kafka event sources.
+Go to
+[Knative Eventing document](https://knative.dev/docs/eventing/samples/kafka/source/)
+to understand more about Kafka event sources.

-### Build and Install
+## Build and Install

 You must
-[set up your development environment](https://github.com/knative/client/blob/master/docs/DEVELOPMENT.md#prerequisites) before you build `kn-source_kafka`.
+[set up your development environment](https://github.com/knative/client/blob/master/docs/DEVELOPMENT.md#prerequisites) before you build `kn-source-kafka`.

 **Building:**

-Once you've set up your development environment, let's build `kn-source_kafka`.
+Once you've set up your development environment, let's build `kn-source-kafka`.
 Run below command under the directory of `client-contrib/plugins/source-kafka`.

 ```sh